 The following resources will help governors to consider the impact of illegal and offensive content and offers strategies that schools can use to manage the online environment to reduce the risks.

-Your school may consider live-streaming as a practical and appropriate approach in certain circumstances, particularly in support of learner engagement and well-being.
+Your education setting may consider live-streaming as a practical and appropriate approach in certain circumstances, particularly in support of learner engagement and well-being.
 However this should be used with great care, and with all appropriate safeguards in place, which protect both the learner and the teacher.

-If your school does choose to live-stream lessons, due regard should be given to the guidance outlined in Live-streaming safeguarding principles and practice for education practitioners to ensure staff and learners are appropriately protected and safeguarded.
+If your education setting does choose to live-stream lessons, due regard should be given to the guidance outlined in Live-streaming safeguarding principles and practice for education practitioners to ensure staff and learners are appropriately protected and safeguarded.

 Live-streaming is the broadcasting of real-time, live video using the internet.
 When you live-stream, your audience can see what you’re doing and comment on your broadcast.
 All you need to live-stream is an internet-enabled device and a platform to broadcast on.
 While this can be a great tool, it can also have some serious consequences.